Rays vs Diamondbacks Odds, Spread, and Total

 Total

+- The Rays have won two of the eight contests they have been chosen as underdogs.

+- The Diamondbacks have won 11 out of the 19 games in which they've been favored.

-- The Rays are 8-15 against the spread this season, 0-4 on the road.
+- The Rays are 5-5-0 against the spread over their last 10 games.

+- The Diamondbacks have a 6-4-0 record against the spread over their past 10 games.

-- The totals have gone OVER in just one of the Rays' last five games.
+- Rays games have failed to hit the OVER five times in the past 10 games.

-- The totals have gone OVER in two of the Diamondbacks' 11 last games at home.
+- Diamondbacks games have gone OVER the run total five times in the last 10 games.

-- The Rays have played as underdogs in four of their past 10 games and won one.

 Rays